iamanimesh11/Real-Time-ETL-of-Road-Traffic-Weather-Monitoring/README.md

 ---
 **Remarks**:
 In real-world Data Engineering projects, deploying a full-scale production setup can be costly.
-Therefore, for the purpose of showcasing, the entire infrastructure in this project is built and demonstrated locally using Docker — ensuring it's fully reproducible without incurring any extra cost.
+Therefore, for the purpose of showcasing, the entire infrastructure in this project is built and demonstrated locally using Docker-ensuring it's fully reproducible without incurring any extra cost.

 ---